-Your veterinarian can check your puppy’s stool for worm eggs and other parasites.
+Your veterinarian can check your puppy's stool for worm eggs and other parasites.
 Always bring a sample along if your puppy is having diarrhea.
-Once the offending parasite has been identified, your vet can prescribe the best deworming medication to resolve the issue.
+Once the offending parasite is identified, your vet can prescribe the best deworming medication to resolve the issue.

 Being treated for worms or other parasites does not prevent your puppy from getting them again, however.
 Remember how parasites are often spread through poop?
 Be sure to thoroughly clean your yard, removing all poo to minimize the number of parasitic worms living in the soil and environment.
 Otherwise, your puppy can reinfect herself from her own poop.